Fishest/school/notes/effective-java.rst

 Since they cannot be changed, they are thread safe.
-You can create static final versions of commonly used values and you can also create a factory to cache and share instances.
+You can create static final versions of commonly used values and you can also create a factory to cache and share instances:

 * don't provide any mutators
 * mark the class as final to prevent extension